 With only 6.5 x 4 active working area, it is highly portable and doesn’t take much footprint on your desk.

-The battery-free pen feels nice, It has a soft rubber grip that provides a better grip.
+The battery-free pen feels lightweight and nice, It even has a soft rubber grip in the front half, maintaining a comfortable grip even with sweaty hands.

 The 8192 level pen pressure allows you to create smoother, cleaner lines.
 It also provides a natural pen on paper experience as the tablet surface is textured.

-S620 also has 4 programmable shortcut keys on the top of the tablet and 2 pen buttons that aim to make your note taking work easier.
+There are 4 programmable shortcut keys on the top of the tablet and 2 buttons on the pen that aim to make your note taking work easier.

 9. Ugee S640W